Boolean functions on high-dimensional expanders: Introduction

 An easy exercise shows that a Boolean degree~1 function on the Boolean cube is a \emph{dictator}, that is, depends on at most one coordinate; we call this the \emph{degree one theorem} (the easy case of the FKN Theorem with zero-error).
 The FKN theorem, which is the robust version of this degree one theorem, states that a Boolean function on the Boolean cube which is \emph{close} to a degree~1 function is in fact close to a dictator, where closeness is measured in $L_2$.

 The degree one theorem holds for the complete complex as well.
-Recently, the third author~\cite{Filmus2016-fkn} extended the FKN theorem to the complete complex.
+The third author~\cite{Filmus2016-fkn} has extended the FKN theorem to the complete complex.
 Surprisingly, the class of approximating functions has to be extended beyond just dictators.

-We prove an a degree one theorem for arbitrary proper complexes, and an FKN theorem for high-dimensional expanders.
-In contrast to the complete complex, Boolean degree~1 functions on arbitrary complexes correspond to \emph{independent sets} rather than just single points, and this makes the proof of the degree one theorem non-trivial.
+We prove a degree one theorem for arbitrary proper complexes, and an FKN theorem for high-dimensional expanders.
+In contrast to the complete complex, Boolean degree~1 functions on arbitrary complexes correspond to \emph{independent sets} rather than just single points, and this makes the proof of the degree one theorem non-trivial. \begin{definition}[1-skeleton] The \emph{$1$-skeleton} of a simplicial complex $X$ is the graph whose vertices are $X(0)$, the $0$-faces of the complex, and whose edges are $X(1)$, the $1$-faces of the complex. \end{definition} \begin{claim}[Degree one theorem on simplicial complexes] Suppose that $X$ is a proper $d$-dimensional simplicial complex, for $d \geq 2$, whose $1$-skeleton is connected.
+A function $f \in C^d$ is a Boolean degree~$1$ function if and only if there exists an independent set $I$ (in the $1$-skeleton of $X$) such that $f$ is the indicator of intersecting $I$ or of not intersecting $I$. \end{claim}

 Our proof of the FKN theorem for high-dimensional expanders is very different from existing proofs.
 It follows the same general plan as recent work on the biased Kindler--Safra theorem~\cite{DinurFH2019}.
 The idea is to view a high-dimensional expander as a convex combination of small sub-complexes, each of which is isomorphic to the complete $k$-dimensional complex on $O(k)$ vertices.
 We can then apply the known FKN theorem separately on each of these, and deduce that our function is approximately well-structured on each sub-complex.
 Finally, we apply the agreement theorem of Dinur and Kaufman~\cite{DinurK2017} to show that the same holds on a global level.